AlphaKretin/bastion-bot/README.md

 `lflistDB` is the name of the JSON file containing banlist data, as detailed below.
 This field is optional - if it is missing, it will default to what you see above.

 `statsDB` is the name of the JSON file that will store stat data.
 This field is optional - if it is missing, it will default to what you see above.

+`updateRepos` is an object with languages as keys, like `staticDBs`, but the values are arrays of names of GitHub repositories, in the format `Username/Repo`.
+These should be repositories that contain card databases in the given language (though they can contain other files, Bastion can tell them apart), that Bastion will automatically download both on launch and hourly, so any changes are automatically reflected in the bot.
+This field is optional - if it is left blank, the live update process will be disabled.

+`liveDBs` is an object with the same format as `staticDBs`, but it contains databases that *are* affected by the live update process, and its contents will change along with the contents of any `updateRepos`.
+You do not need to edit this field yourself - it will be populated during the live update process.

+`deleteOldDBs` is a boolean that determines if Bastion will delete a database from your hard drive that gets removed as part of the live update process (because it has been removed from the source repo).
+Note that even while enabled, you get a 10 second warning before files are deleted so that you can terminate the process if you decide you want to keep them.
+This field is optional - if it is left blank, that is equivalent to false.

 ### Shortcuts
 By default, the shortcut file is called `shortcuts.json`, and is expected to be found in a subfolder of the local directory called `config`, i.e. `config/shortcuts.json`.
 The script expects `shortcut.json` to contain a JSON array of arrays, with contents like the following: